Seki, a town of cutlery and knives, visit knife museums and factory, buy a Japanese traditional kitchen knife

 Cutlery factory tour

 Many of the cutlery factories in Seki city welcome people to enjoy a factory tour.
 Each factory is different and has its unique points.
 Hasegawa Cutlery specializes in scissors, while Fujitake mainly manufacturers kitchen knives, and Marusyo Industry produces various kinds of cutlery.
 You can get to see different processes operated by cutlery professionals.
+Factory visits require reservation well ahead of your visits.
+So please consult us if you like.

 If you are interested in our tour guide programs, please contact us.